Skip to content

 Choose Nuvei as the Western-markets pair for Flutterwave.
 700+ payment methods across 50+ countries, MGA-licensed and UKGC-licensed for European and UK iGaming markets, smart routing built in.
 Run Flutterwave for Africa and Nuvei for everywhere else.

 Choose EBANX if Brazil PIX is the priority market alongside Africa.
 Direct PIX participant with PISP licence since February 2023, PCI DSS Level 1 since 2015.
-Same logic as dLocal - regional specialists rather than one global generalist.
+Same logic: regional specialists rather than one global generalist.

 Choose NOWPayments to add a crypto cashier alongside Flutterwave's fiat-only stack.
 350+ coins, no published rolling reserve, lower entry pricing than CoinsPaid for non-regulated markets.